isabella232/events.eclipse.org/content/2020/sam-iot/call-for-papers/_index.md

 * Authors are invited to electronically submit full regular papers on their work.
 English is the working language of the Conference.
 Papers are limited to eight (8) pages.
 * Papers must be written in a two-column format.
 It is strongly recommended to use the IEEE A4 templates that is available on the IEEE site.  [https://www.ieee.org/conferences/publishing/templates.html](https://www.ieee.org/conferences/publishing/templates.html)
 * The author must submit a draft version of the paper for review before the submission deadline (see Important Dates above).
+Submissions will be peer reviewed by at least 3 reviewers in a blind process by the Eclipse SAM IoT Technical Program Committee.
 Drafts are submitted through the EDAS Submission System.
 * Papers should be submitted under a specific topic of interest and must contain only original work, not previously published or copyrighted.
 Authors are expected to submit only their own original works.
 * Authors are expected to give a short presentation of their work at the SAM IoT conference.
 * Accepted and presented papers will be published in conference proceedings under the Creative Commons License 4.0 on [ceur-ws.org](http://ceur-ws.org).